mfroeling/UNET/README.md

 ## Notice

-This package will no longer be developed.
+This package will no longer be developed!

 Its main functionality generating UNETs has been integrated in [QMRITools](https://www.qmritools.com) in the [SegmentationTools](https://github.com/mfroeling/QMRITools/blob/master/QMRITools/Kernel/SegmentationTools.wl) package.
 The last update included a more flexible down sampling schedule for and some other customizations for UNET generation.
 It has been a playground for development learning and testing.